 As Tess states, Suncoast Gold Macadamia Milk is quite versatile.
 It is richer than most milk beverages, and more like a 2% milk in consistency, with about 5 grams of fat per cup.
 Consequently, it has a nice creamy pour with a full-bodied taste, but a refreshing and somewhat light finish.

 In terms of nutritionals, Suncoast Gold Macadamia Milk is not a highly fortified beverage like so many of its competitors.
 Nonetheless, it does contain 2 grams of fiber and 80 mg of calcium (8% of the RDA) per serving (it is not a notable source of protein).
 And macadamia nuts are a good source of zinc and potassium.

 To establish a base, I trialed the Unsweetened Suncoast Gold Macadamia Milk first.
 It had a surprising sweet vanilla scent, though there wasn’t a sprinkle of sugar or drop of extract within!
-And the taste was quite savory, with just natural hints of sweetness that would compliment most dishes – from cream sauces to smoothies.
+And the taste was quite savory.
+Although, there were natural hints of sweetness that would compliment most dishes – from cream sauces to smoothies.

 The Original had the same wonderful natural fragrance, but just enough sugar added (6 grams per cup – still less than dairy milk!) to make it a pleasant, very drinkable beverage on its own.
-I think this one could win over almond milk fans who are craving a nut milk that is smoother, creamier and not quite as pronounced in flavor.
+I think this one could win over almond milk fans!
+Especially those craving a nut milk that is smoother, creamier and not quite as pronounced in flavor.